-Managing, Monitoring and Evaluating provision
+3. Managing, Monitoring and Evaluating provision

-Provision for children on the SEND register is managed and overseen by the school SENCo.
+Provision for children on the SEND register is managed and overseen by the Strategic Lead for SEND and school SENCo.

 The SENCo maintains records relating to the provision for and progress of children on the SEND register throughout the school.